Glossary

 Nacha

-Nacha stands for the National Automated Clearing House Association.
-It is a nonprofit association that governs the ACH network, which enables the electronic transfer of funds between bank accounts in the United States.
+Stands for the National Automated Clearing House Association.
+It is a non-profit association that governs the ACH network, which enables the electronic transfer of funds between bank accounts in the United States.

 O